hector756/Spoke-Based-Visual-Recognition/README.md

 CIFAR10: This dataset can be easily loaded from keras.datasets from Tensorflow library.
 Link for SVHN dataset: https://drive.google.com/drive/folders/1UvoPyBupHa9e4YbZsVHwKu_ijeUw_oV4?usp=sharing

-*Note: A cell might contain big function code in the file attached, leading to incomplete code visibility.
-Please download the raw .ipynb file to look get complete code implementation.*
+***Note: A cell might contain big function code in the file attached, leading to incomplete code visibility.
+Please download the raw .ipynb file to get complete code implementation.*